 In stage I the aim is to lift the lateral edge of the nail plate from its embedded position.
 First, the inflammation needs to be controlled by intermittent warm soaks, wearing a cutout shoe.
 After inflammation has subsided, gently, a wisp of nonabsorbent cotton, wool is passed beneath the corner of the nail.
 The patient repeats the treatment daily and returns weekly for inspection.
 When the nail is long enough, it is trimmed properly to make a squared nail with corners protruding distal to the hyponychium.
 This treatment usually is successful in 2 to 3 weeks.

-In stage II, first the infection is controlled.
+In stage II, first, the infection is controlled.
 Shoe and socks are avoided and warm soaks are applied to the foot four or five times a day.
-Antibiotics are begun and and after the swelling and tenderness decreases, and discharge stops, previous procedure is followed.
+Antibiotics are begun and after the swelling and tenderness decreases, and discharge stops, the previous procedure is followed.

 Many of stage II patients would need surgical management and same goes for patients in stage III.

 The surgical treatment aims to remove the offending agent which can be either soft tissue [nail fold] or the nail.
 Common surgical procedures are

 - Partial nail plate removal

 - Partial Nail Fold and Nail Matrix Removal